ywarnier/launch/lms_lrs.md

 ### Activity Provider Definition, activity groups.

-The tincan.xml file includes one or more groups of activities.
+The `tincan.xml` file includes one or more groups of activities.
 The reason for breaking up activities into groups is to enable defining different authorized activity providers for each group.
-Each group of activities has a “provider” section, which MAY be used to declare to the LMS/LRS what applications (activity providers) should be allowed to report statements about each group of activities.
+Each group of activities has a `provider` section, which MAY be used to declare to the LMS/LRS what applications (activity providers) should be allowed to report statements about each group of activities.
 The elements in this section reflect the information that must be registered during the OAuth application registration process, and provide a way to get this information into an LMS without the administrator having to go through a registration UI.

-The schema for tincan.xml is: http://projecttincan.com/tincan.xsd
+The schema for `tincan.xml` is: http://projecttincan.com/tincan.xsd

-tincan.xml doesn't have to have all activity IDs that will be used in it, what it should have is:
+`tincan.xml` doesn't have to have all activity IDs that will be used in it, what it should have is:

 1) The activity ID that is considered the root activity for this package, along with a